Atlantic City needs to be a

 for it's guests and employees

 now more than ever

-Our mission is to educate and advocate for Atlantic City Casinos to remain 100% Smoke Free to protect the health and safety of over 22,000 casino employees and all guests visiting Atlantic City.
+Our mission is to educate and advocate for Atlantic City Casinos to be 100% Smoke Free to protect the health and safety of over 22,000 casino employees and all guests visiting Atlantic City.

 There is no safe level of exposure to secondhand smoke.

 Secondhand smoke is a top preventable cause of disease and death, killing 42,000 Americans every year.
 Secondhand smoke is also a risk factor for susceptibility to more severe COVID-19 symptoms because of the demonstrative impact it has on underlying health conditions including heart disease, diminished lung function, and associated risk of respiratory illnesses.

 Now more than ever is a crucial time to address health and wellness.
 Smoke Free air protects the health and safety of all employees and guests including those who have respiratory, cardiovascular, and all those most susceptible to COVID-19.

 Just as social distancing and hand washing help to prevent the spread of disease, eliminating second and thirdhand smoke is critical in preventing the spread of COVID-19.